jackrusher/dotemacs/README.md

 `<username>-local.el` file within your `.emacs.d/lisp` directory and that file will be loaded after this configuration has been initialized.
-You can create a separate version controlled directory and symlink to it if you want to manage that part of your configuration in this way.
+You can create a separate version controlled directory for your personal modifications and symlink to keep those extensions in version control.

 ## A PRIMER